jaihonikhil/Jaihonikhil/README.md

 ### Hi there 👋

-📕 that I am reading Right now: Steal like an Artist by Austin Kleon 🎵 on loop Familiar by Agnes Obel, The Devil's Walk and Cardigan I have recently started with Writing, you can find my initial blogs at https://jaihonikhil.medium.com/ Hehe Feel free to mail me to talk about anything interesting!
+📕 that I am reading Right now: Steal like an Artist by Austin Kleon

+🎵 on loop Familiar by Agnes Obel, The Devil's Walk and Cardigan

+I have recently started with Writing, you can find my initial blogs at https://jaihonikhil.medium.com/ Hehe

+Feel free to mail me to talk about anything interesting!
 I love talking and meeting people!
+Enchante!

 <!--